15 must read web analytics blogs

 A web analytics company with several big players as clients (like eBay and Oakley).
 You’ll find a lot of interesting articles in their blog.

-An amazing blog, that’s definitely worth a visit.
+An amazing web analytics blog, that’s definitely worth a visit.
 I keep this in my reading list, as I’ve always been able to find useful articles on Google analytics and complete implementation tips.

 Online metrics (by Paul Koks)